Oziabr/flat_mngmt/note4noy.md

 This is also about respecting your peers.
 That being said, if your current arrangement gets in the way of acting responsibly - you are not excused.
 And should choose between keeping the arrangement, or your flatmates.
 Every adult person facing the same challenges and dealing with it.
-Except for mentally ill, who does't suppose to live in shared flats.

 ### sharing fairly